Spontaneous Mutations from Terahertz Proton Tunneling: Methods

 where, $V$ (and $V^T)$ are the matrices whose columns (rows) are the vectors that give the wavefunctions for the new basis states in terms of the original basis.
 The matrix now acts on column vectors that give the proton pair wavefunction in the new basis of states.
 The new basis is simply the new dominant tautomer, the new rare tautomer, the bright zwitterion, and the dark zwitterion.

 The effective Hamiltonian from Eq.~(\ref{effective}) appears in the upper left corner and creates proton swaps that exchange the new tautomer basis states.
 Meanwhile, the zwitterion bright and dark states are stationary states of the full Hamiltonian with energies $U-2J$ and $U$, respectively.
 The change of basis and the new form for the full Hamiltonian in that basis are exact up to and including terms of order $(t/U)^2=2.0\times10^{-6}$.

-The energy $t=U/700$ gained by terahertz proton tunneling between base pairs is small compared to the ultraviolet-scale energy $U=4.9~{\rm eV}$ needed to excite electrons in the resonating rings of the nucleotide bases and accommodate the charge transfer.
+The energy $t=U/700$ gained by terahertz proton tunneling between base pairs is small compared to the ultraviolet-scale energy $U=4900~{\rm meV}$ needed to excite electrons in the resonating rings of the nucleotide bases and accommodate the charge transfer.
 This means we can simply stop at second-order in the time-independent perturbation theory for the effective Hamiltonian of the tautomeric shifts that generate spontaneous mutation \cite{zwitterion}.
+The resulting effective Hamiltonian in Eq.~(\ref{effective}) generates proton pair swaps with the emergent microwave frequency $J=2t^2/U=h\times480~{\rm MHz}$.